DexterKhan/Devops_Assignment1/Assignment1.md

 # What is Cloud Computing?
 Cloud computing refers to the aquiring computing resources on demand.
 All the IT services one need with self-service access.
 Follows pay as you use only model. eg SaaS, IaaS,PaaS etc.

+# Difference b/w Git & Github
+Git is a version control system that lets you manage and keep track of your source code history.
+GitHub is a cloud based hosting service that lets you manage Git repos.